10 Common Concrete Pool Problems and How to Avoid Them

 Every 10–15 years, it needs to be replastered, which costs $12,000–$20,000 on average.
 The pool also uses more electricity and chemicals on a daily basis.

 We hope you’ve found this information useful and wish you the best on your journey to find the perfect pool for your needs.

-River Pools manufactures and installs fiberglass pools, and if you want to learn more about how concrete stacks up against fiberglass, you can also read this article briefly comparing the three pool types or download our ebook.
+River Pools manufactures and installs fiberglass pools, and if you want to learn more about how concrete stacks up against fiberglass, read this article which briefly compares the three main inground pool types, or download our free ebook below.

 Editor's note: This blog article was updated on September 28, 2018.